Smart Export Guarantee to Replace FiT From 2020

 - From January 2020 you will be paid for the electricity that your panels contribute to the grid through the Smart Export Guarantee.

-You can get up to 3 free quotes from MCS accredited solar panel installers in your area.
-All you need to do is complete our quick enquiry form and we’ll find you competitive quotes to compare today.
+You can get up to 3 free quotes from MCS certified (or equivalent) solar panel installers in your area.
+All you need to do is complete our quick enquiry form and we'll find you competitive quotes to compare today.
 It’s quick, free and there’s no obligation to use any quotes you receive.

-We only work with reputable MCS registered companies which have passed our strict quality criteria, so you can rest assured you’ll receive only the very best service.
+We only work with reputable MCS certified (or equivalent) companies which have passed our strict quality criteria, so you can rest assured you’ll receive only the very best service.